 Encyclopedia/Dictionary - Online

 Author Surname, Initial(s).
 (Year of publication).
 Title of entry.
-In Editor Initial(s).
-Editor Surname, & Editor Initial(s).
-Editor Surname (Eds.) (if applicable), Name of Encyclopedia or Dictionary (in italics). url
+In Name of Encyclopedia or Dictionary (in italics).
+Retrieved date, from URL

 Legislation - Act